-The Insight Toolkit has two mutual information metric implementations.
-The first is itk::MutualInformationImageToImageMetric and follows the method specified by Viola and Wells in [46].
+The Insight Toolkit has multiple implementations of the mutual information metric.
+One of the most commonly used is itk::MutualInformationImageToImageMetric and follows the method specified by Viola and Wells in [85].

 In this implementation, two separate intensity samples S and R are drawn from the image: the first to compute the density, and the second to approximate the entropy as a sample mean: